primal0xF7/passpr3y/README.md

 1. This program comes with no promises, warranties, or apologies.
 2. Use this program at your own risk and responsibility.
 3. When this program is used aggressively, there is a good chance that you may lock out a large number of Active Directory accounts.
 Refer to number 2.
 Default settings of this program are meant to help prevent something like that from happening.

+## Credits
+- Shoutout to [David McKennirey](https://github.com/davidmckennirey) for his contribution of bringing this up to Python 3.7+ as well as some documentation tweaks.